arun786/springsecuritycore/README.md

     public class SecurityConfig extends WebSecurityConfigurerAdapter {

         /**
-         * To configure security such that the url starting with /v2 does not require authentication *
+         * To configure security such that the url starting with /v2 does not require authorization *
          * @param http
          * @throws Exception